isomerpages/moe-yishuntownsec/_admissions/2025 Sec 1 E Registration/Sec 1 Purchase of Textbooks and Uniform 2025.md

 description: ""
 third_nav_title: 2025 Sec 1 E Registration
 ---
-<p>Dear Parents / Guardians</p>
 <p>To minimise the wait time for the purchase of school uniform and textbooks
-for 2025, we strongly encourage you to make purchases via our suppliers’ online platforms.
+for 2025, we strongly encourage parents/ guardians to make purchases via our suppliers’ online platforms.
 More details are shown below for the respective suppliers.
 Please note that the deadline to make an online order is <strong>25 Dec 2024, 11.59pm.</strong>
 </p>
 <p>Download: <a href="/files/YTSS_Booklist__S1_2025.pdf" rel="noopener nofollow" target="_blank">YTSS Secondary 1 Booklist 2025</a>
 </p>